secureCodeBox/secureCodeBox/documentation/docs/how-tos/hooks.md

 ```

 The first hook will update all _secureCodeBox_ findings such that the field `category` is set to the value `first-hook`.
 The second hook will set the same field to `second-hook`.
-For a list of all available _secureCodeBox_ hooks, see [hooks](/docs/hooks/).
-There's no limit to the amount of hooks you can install.
+For a list of all available _secureCodeBox_ _hooks_, see [hooks](/docs/hooks/).
+There's no limit to the amount of _hooks_ you can install.

 ## Creating a scan

-In practice, you are not required to specify anything to run your hooks.
+In practice, you are not required to specify anything to run your _hooks_.

 ```yaml
 apiVersion: "execution.securecodebox.io/v1"